just95/toml.dart/README.md

 ```

 All **string** variants produce regular dart `String`s.
-These are therefore all equivalent:
+All of the following are therefore equivalent.

 ```toml
 str1 = "Hello World!"